JohnSnowLabs/nlu/docs/en/install.md

 ### Into Current Python Process

-Uses sys.executable by default, i.e. the Python that is currently running the program
+Uses sys.executable by default, i.e. the Python that is currently running the program.

 ```python
 jsl.install()